-Laser Machine Finishing, is a technology used to give that authentic finishing effect we all love and crave from our vintage denim.
-From unique hand sands to worn out whiskers and effortless ripple effects.
+Laser Machine Finishing is a technology used to give that authentic finishing effect we all love and crave from our vintage denim.
+This includes unique hand sands to worn out whiskers and effortless ripple effects.

 The process allows the designer’s sketch to be transferred directly onto the jean using a laser.
 Cutting the manual process that uses toxic chemicals like bleach and potassium permanganate—ensuring reduced environmental impact and worker safety.

 We are combining ethics and quality to revolt against the trends of fast fashion and irresponsible production.
 We are devoted to producing the highest quality denim with minimal environmental impact.
 As we grow, we continue to focus on progress and champion sustainability one step at a time.
 The denim we create is a testament of a higher standard you can expect from Lola Jeans.